 Bottom Line Before You Buy

-Futuremark VRMark gives you a damn good hint at what’s possible, but it’s not the full story for every title out there.
-Developers should always test their own stuff.
-For the rest of us, though, that clean Orange Room pass is usually spot-on.
-Run the benchmark, then try to demo the actual game on the headset if you can.
-That combo is still the smartest way to dodge buyer’s remorse.
+Futuremark VRMark gives you a great idea of what’s possible, but it’s not the whole story for every game.
+Developers should always try out their own work.
+But for the rest of us, that clean Orange Room pass is usually right.
+Run the benchmark, and if you can, try to show off the real game on the headset.
+That combination is still the best way to avoid buyer’s remorse.